landru27/hexcraft/blog/chapter-01-tools-and-methods.md

 The general method of operation I employed for these hacks ended up being something like this:

 1. unpack the Minecraft .jar file
-1. find the class file or files involved in the logic I wanted to change (primarily using the MPC source code)
+1. find the class file or files involved in the logic I wanted to change (primarily using the MCP / Forge source code)
 1. find the area within the appropriate class file(s) where that logic resides (using a decompiled view of those class file(s))
-1. read the existing bytecode to understand the actual program flow (which can differ from the MPC sources, for various reasons)
+1. read the existing bytecode to understand the actual program flow (which can differ from the MCP / Forge sources, for various reasons)
 1. determine the bytecode changes that will implement the desired logic change
 1. alter the bytecode (dump the class file to text-hex, edit, and reconstitute into binary)
 1. repackage the Minecraft .jar file